 - If you like the way you feel on a keto diet, but you find it hard to maintain, consider cycling on and off, so that you eat more carbs (up to 60 -75 grams/day) a few times each week.
 You’ll likely still get the benefits, with more flexibility, and without as much of the downside.
-Cycling will also make you feel better when you’re more physically – your muscles still need that glucose from carbohydrate foods.
+Cycling will also make you feel better when you’re more physically active – your muscles still need that glucose from carbohydrate foods.

 - If you’re training for a race or other athletic event, a keto diet will not be your friend, so only try it in your off-season.

 - Don’t force it!
 The most important thing is that you find the way of eating that works best for you.
 Different people do better with different eating styles, so please remember that just because you know someone who did well with keto, it doesn’t mean it will work for you.
 The best way to maintain a healthy weight is to eat smaller portions of real, whole foods, follow a diet pattern that works best for you, and get plenty of exercise.

 Could you ever stick to a keto diet?
 Do you know anyone who has tried it successfully?